captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Hello?
 ---
-Yes ,is this Tanya?
+Yes, is this Tanya?
 ---
-Tanya , hello,
+Tanya, hello,
 ---
 this is Juliette DuBois
 ---